Cost of divorce in Massachusetts

 This is often the first question for anyone considering a divorce.
 How much is it going to cost me to get a divorce?
 Unfortunately, the answer isn’t a simple one.

-Alternatives to divorce include mediation, collaborative divorce and Caribbean divorces (also know as one-day divorce).
-If both parties feel they can agree to a collaborative divorce and mediation — fees can be limited to the $1,000-$1,500 range.
+Less expensive alternatives to traditional divorce include mediation, and collaborative divorce.
+If both parties feel they can agree to a collaborative divorce and mediation — fees can be limited to the $2,000-$4,000 range.
 The role of a mediator is to represent both parties interests equally.
 The mediator can be considered a representative for both parties providing a fair and equal agreement in the best interests of both sides.
 In these cases – a divorce tends to be a healthier experience.

 The Real Cost of Divorce